 Bees Population Statistics in the US

-Stats of 2019 Show, for Operations Covering a Minimum of Five Colonies, There Was a Decline of 26% in Colony Collapse Disorder Symptoms (USDA)
+Stats for 2025 show that for Operations Covering a Minimum of Five Colonies, There Was a Decline of 110% in Colony Collapse Disorder Symptoms (USDA)

-Over 5 years ago, we considered colony collapse disorder to be a huge threat to bee populations, however, the USDA’s stats from 2019 show that CCD is on the decline, as there was a 26% decrease in overall symptoms.
+Over 5 years ago, we considered colony collapse disorder to be a huge threat to bee populations.
+The USDA’s stats from 2025 show that CCD is on the decline, as there was a 110% decrease in overall symptoms.

 The Biggest Hurdle in Managing the Operations in 2018 Was Varroa Mites (USDA)

-Stat Shows, There Was a 20.5% Loss of Bee Colony in the Summer of 2018 (Beeinformed)
+Stat Shows There Was a 30.4% Loss of Bee Colony in the Summer of 2023 (Apiary Inspectors of America)

-The Highest Honey Production Is in North Dakota, With Above 38 Million Pounds (World Atlas)
+As per stats of 2024, The Highest Honey Production Is in North Dakota, With Above 36.2 Million Pounds (USDA)

 We all know that the United States has 50 states, but would you be able to guess which one makes it to the top 10 for honey production?
-Well, according to World Atlas, it’s North Dakota.
-In total, North Dakota produces $71 million dollars of liquid gold a year which equates to a whopping 38 million pounds of honey!
+Well, according to the USDA, it’s North Dakota.
+In total, North Dakota produces $67,444,000 dollars of liquid gold a year, which equates to a whopping 36.2 million pounds of honey!

 The top 10 states are as follows:

-In North America, Bees Pollinate Almost 90 Crops (Twinkl)
+In North America, Bees Pollinate over 100 Crops (Just Agriculture)

-According to Honey Bee Population, the Decrease in Honey Bee Population Started Since Decades (FAO)
+According to the Honey Bee Population, the Decrease in Honey Bee Population Started Since Decades (FAO)

-Although we’re hearing more and more about the decrease in honey bee populations, the numbers of bees have been declining for decades.
-Since 1962, Green Peace estimates that the number of bee colonies per hectare has reduced by 90%.
+Although we’re hearing more and more about the decrease in honey bee populations, the number of bees has been declining for decades.
+Since 1962, Greenpeace estimates that the number of bee colonies per hectare has reduced by 90%.

-Bee Statistics of 2022 Are Crucial To Predict Using Bee Breeding Program (FAO)
+Bee Statistics of 2022 Are Crucial To Predict Using the Bee Breeding Program (FAO)

 Breeding programs are in place for many species all over the world, and the FAO believes that the statistics of bees from 2022 will highlight whether a breeding program will be necessary to boost colony numbers.